Neymar to be tried over irregularities in Barcelona transfer

 A document in 2020 showed Neymar owed more unpaid tax than any other individual on a Spanish authorities' blacklist.

-The tax office refused to say whether Neymar's presence on that list was linked to his transfer from Santos to Barcelona.
+The tax office refused to say whether Neymar's presence on that list was linked to his transfer from Santos.

+Barcelona agreed to pay a fine of 5.5 million euros to avoid a trial in 2016 over alleged tax fraud in the signing of Neymar.

+Then-president Bartomeu said at the time there had been a "tax planning error".

 Neymar has also been in trouble with Brazilian tax authorities, being fined for tax evasion in Brazil.